 Goodwill and certain trade names are considered indefinite-lived assets.
-Our trade names identify us and differentiate us from competitors, and, therefore, competition does not limit the useful life of these assets.
-Additionally, we believe that our primary trade names will continue to generate sales for an indefinite period.
+Our trade names identify us and differentiate us from competitors and, therefore, competition does not limit the useful life of these assets.
+Additionally, we believe that our primary trade names will continue to generate revenue for an indefinite period.
 Goodwill and intangible assets with indefinite lives are not subject to amortization, but are tested annually for impairment or more frequently if there are indicators of impairment.
 Indefinite lived intangible assets are also subject to an annual evaluation to determine whether events and circumstances continue to support an indefinite useful life.

-Goodwill impairment assessments are performed at the reporting unit level.
-The goodwill test involves a two-step process.
-The first step of the goodwill impairment test compares the fair value of the reporting unit with its carrying amount, including goodwill.
-Fair value for each reporting unit is determined by estimating the present value of expected future cash flows, which are forecasted for each of the next ten years, applying a longterm growth rate to the final year, discounted using the Company's estimated discount rate.
-If the fair value of the Company's reporting unit exceeds its carrying amount, the goodwill of the reporting unit is considered not impaired.
-If the carrying amount of the Company's reporting unit exceeds its fair value, the second step of the goodwill impairment test is performed to measure the amount of impairment loss, if any.
-The second step of the goodwill impairment test, used to measure the amount of impairment loss, compares the implied fair value of the affected reporting unit's goodwill with the carrying value.
-In applying the goodwill impairment test, the Company may first assess qualitative factors to determine whether it is more likely than not that the fair value of a reporting unit is less than the carrying value.
-Qualitative factors may include, but are not limited to, macroeconomic conditions, industry conditions, the competitive environment, changes in the market for the Company's services, regulatory developments, cost factors, and entity specific factors such as overall financial performance.
-If, after assessing these qualitative factors, the Company determines that it is not more likely than not that that the carrying value exceeds the estimated fair value, then performing the two-step impairment test is not necessary.
-We performed a qualitative assessment during the annual impairment review as of October 1, 2016 and concluded that it is more likely than not that the fair value of the Company's reporting units continues to exceed their carrying amount.
-Therefore, the two-step goodwill impairment test was not necessary in 2016.
-No goodwill impairment losses were recorded in the years ended December 31, 2016, 2015, or 2014.
+Goodwill impairment assessments are performed at the reporting unit level, which we have determined to be the same as our operating segments.
+In performing the goodwill impairment test, we may first assess qualitative factors to determine whether it is more likely than not that the fair value of a reporting unit is less than the carrying value.
+Qualitative factors may include, but are not limited to, macroeconomic conditions, industry conditions, the competitive environment, changes in the market for the our services, regulatory developments, cost factors, and entity specific factors such as overall financial performance and projected results.
+If an initial qualitative assessment indicates that it is more likely than not that the carrying value exceeds the fair value of a reporting unit, an additional quantitative evaluation is performed.
+Alternatively, we may elect to proceed directly to the quantitative impairment test.
+In performing the quantitative analysis, we compare the fair value of the reporting unit with its carrying amount, including goodwill.
+Fair value for each reporting unit is determined by estimating the present value of expected future cash flows, which are forecasted for each of the next ten years, applying a long-term growth rate to the final year, discounted using the Company's estimated discount rate.
+If the fair value of the reporting unit exceeds its carrying amount, the goodwill of the reporting unit is considered not impaired.
+If the carrying amount of the Company's reporting unit exceeds its fair value, the Company would recognize an impairment charge for the amount by which the carrying amount of the reporting unit exceeds its fair value, up to the amount of goodwill allocated to that reporting unit.
+The Company performed a qualitative assessment during the annual impairment review as of October 1, 2017 and concluded that it is not more likely than not that the fair value of the Company's reporting units are less than their carrying amount.
+Therefore, no goodwill impairment charges were recorded in the years ended December 31, 2017, 2016, or 2015.

-For certain trademarks that are included in our indefinite-lived intangible assets, we estimate the fair value first by estimating the total revenue attributable to each trademark and then by applying the royalty rate determined by an analysis of empirical, market-derived royalty rates for guideline intangible assets, consistent with the initial valuation of the intangibles, or 1% to 2%, and then comparing the estimated fair value of the trademarks with their carrying value.
+We test certain trademarks that are determined to be indefinite-lived intangible assets by comparing the fair value of the trademarks with their carrying value.
+We estimate the fair value first by estimating the total revenue attributable to each trademark and then by applying a royalty rate determined by an analysis of empirical, market-derived royalty rates for guideline intangible assets, consistent with the initial valuation of the intangibles, or 1% to 2%.
 The forecasts of revenue and profitability growth for use in our long-range plan and the discount rate were the key assumptions in our intangible fair value analysis.
-We identified no impairments in the years ended December 31, 2016, 2015, and 2014.
+We identified no impairments in the years ended December 31, 2017, 2016, and 2015.